2014 Stockton bank robbery: Robbery

 Shortly after 2:00 p.m., a dark-colored four-door Buick parked outside the Bank of the West branch, driven by Ruvalcaba and containing Ramos, Renteria, and Martinez, who exited the Buick.
 Wearing hoodies, baseball caps, fake facial hair, and backpacks, and armed with an AK-47 and handguns, the three of them approached the bank.
 They grabbed 41-year-old Misty Holt-Singh, who was using the ATM at the front of the building with her 12-year-old daughter Mia waiting in her car, and dragged her into the bank as they entered.
 Ruvalcaba left the scene in his Buick.

 The suspects took Holt-Singh hostage, alongside branch manager Kelley Huber; the tellers, including teller Stephanie Koussaya; the branch's security guard; and several customers.
 Huber recognized two of the suspects from the January robbery.
 One of the suspects ordered Huber to open the vault, and though they were disappointed with the low amount of money inside, they still managed to fill at least one backpack with money.

 Though Huber was unable to activate the robbery alarm, a Bank of the West security employee noticed the robbery on their security camera feed and alerted the SPD; additionally, a passing pedestrian witnessing the robbery flagged down a passing police officer, who reported the robbery to dispatch.
 SPD officers across the city, including a group conducting K-9 training, responded to the call.
 SPD Chief Eric Jones learned of the robbery while conducting a news interview about new police hires, and promptly ended the interview to monitor the situation.

 Attempting to flee before police could arrive, the suspects asked if anyone had a vehicle they could use; Huber offered the keys to her blue second generation Ford Explorer.
-As they left for Huber's car, bringing Huber with them, they noticed a police officer taking position in the parking lot and retreated back into the building.
-The suspects asked Huber for a second exit, but Huber lied and claimed the only exit was the front entrance.
+As they left for Huber's car, bringing her with them, they noticed a police officer taking position in the parking lot and retreated back into the building.
+The suspects asked Huber for a second exit, but she lied and claimed the only exit was the front entrance.
 The suspects took three hostages—Huber, Holt-Singh, and Koussaya—and exited the bank, holding the hostages as leverage.
-An officer who had previously responded to the January robbery ordered the suspects to surrender, and noted that, while two of the suspects appeared willing to surrender, the third one, their apparent leader, continued on.
+An officer who had previously responded to the January robbery ordered the suspects to surrender and noted that, while two of the suspects appeared willing to surrender, the third one, their apparent leader, continued on.
 Though the officer contemplated shooting the suspects or the tires of the Explorer, he decided not to, out of fears that the bullet would go through and strike a hostage or bystander.